commerce-docs/microsite-commerce-storefront/CONTRIBUTING.md

    - Keep list items in the same grammatical form
    - All bullet points should follow the same structure

-6. **Use periods in lists for complete sentences**
+6. **Always end complete sentences in lists with periods**
-   - If a list item is a complete sentence, end it with a period
-   - If a list item is a fragment, no period needed
+   - ALWAYS end ordered and unordered list items with periods if they are complete sentences
+   - Fragments do not need periods
-   - ✅ "The boilerplate includes all drop-in packages." (complete sentence)
+   - ✅ "The boilerplate includes all drop-in packages." (complete sentence with period)
    - ✅ "All drop-in packages" (fragment, no period)
+   - ❌ "The boilerplate includes all drop-in packages" (missing period on complete sentence)
    - Be consistent within each list - all complete sentences or all fragments
+   - This applies to ALL lists: bulleted, numbered, nested, and lists within Steps components

 7. **No bold text after H3 headings** - Use H4 headings instead
    - Use proper heading hierarchy for structure